 Make it Fun

-Leni literally has SO many toys–I have no idea where they keep coming from honestly!
+Leni and Boone literally have SO many toys–I have no idea where they keep coming from honestly!
 They’re in every room of the house, so naturally being inside is a fun place for her.
-My goal is to make being OUTSIDE even more appealing, and I plan on doing this by always having something to divert her attention.
+My goal is to make being OUTSIDE even more appealing, and I plan on doing this by always having something to divert their attention.
 Toddlers spend a LOT of time exploring, so putting them outdoors to enjoy things (safely and within reason, of course!) is a good idea in my book.
 There’s so much to see when you’re little and wandering around outside has endless possibilities!
 Collect sticks and leaves to make art.
 Bring paint outside and paint rocks you find!
 Count the clouds/trees/birds.
 Feed ducks.
 Make a fort.
 Play tag.
 Pack a picnic with your child’s favorite food and bring it on a walk and eat it outdoors!
-Whenever we’re outdoors, I tune out my phone calls and emails and just focus on having fun with Leni — the key is to make being outside just as fun (or hopefully more) as whatever they want to do inside.
+Whenever we’re outdoors, I tune out my phone calls and emails and just focus on having fun with Leni and Boone– the key is to make being outside just as fun (or hopefully more) as whatever they want to do inside.
 If they haven’t already, eventually they’ll associate outdoors with FUN and want to be out there all the time!

 Lots.
 Of.
 Snacks.

 If this list was in order, this would be #1.
 Don’t be THAT PARENT who runs out of snacks.
 No one likes that parent.
 Enough said.